Terms & Conditions

 Perusal of our literature

 4.1.
-You will peruse the literature made available to you, including information contained on our website in connection with matters set out at paragraph 3.1., before you accept this agreement.
+You will peruse the literature made available to you, including information contained on our websites in connection with matters set out at paragraph 3.1., before you accept this agreement.
+The material presented on our websites is for information only and it is not to be used to diagnose a condition or to determine a course of medical treatment.
+You should consult a qualified medical practitioner if you have any specific healthcare questions.
 By accepting this agreement you accept and agree that you have read and understood the information made available to you.

 Travel information, passports, Visas and documentation